 Patient outcomes are achieved by improving the quality of care, operational efficiency, and patient satisfaction.
-But what exactly are patient outcomes and what are health outcomes measurement?
+But what exactly are patient outcomes and what are health outcomes measurements?
 In this article, we discuss both and the impact for medical practices handling chronic diseases, including coronary artery disease and more.
 Improved patient outcomes are the end result of quality assurance, operational efficiency, and patient satisfaction.
-Learn how each enhance clinical outcomes for patients.
+Learn how each enhances clinical outcomes for patients.

 Healthcare professionals and care teams should always aim to provide better patient outcome meaning good quality patient care; this is especially important for managing chronic disease.
 Improving health outcomes is firstly achieved by ensuring the patient has timely access to care, positive patient outcomes, no readmissions, etc. These represent how healthcare systems track the quality of care and enhance clinical outcomes in any medical practice.

 To measure good or improved quality of care, medical professionals look at the following:

 - Patient safety: Were preventable injuries and medical mistakes avoided during health administration?

 - Readmissions: Did the medical professionals and care teams follow the best practices of the hospital to help ensure the patient does not have to be readmitted following surgery?

 - Effectiveness: Did the medical professionals and care teams use scientific knowledge and evidence-based practices to achieve desired and better outcomes?